vdeminstitute/vdemdata/README.md

 ```
 # Install the development version of the vdemdata package
 # (since this package is still an ongoing project,
-# keep checking for updates, new functions, etc. here!)
+# keep checking for updates, new functions, etc.!)

 # First, you need to have the devtools package installed
 install.packages("devtools")